Mohi – Ek Khwab Ke Khilne Ki Kahani

-Mohi – Ek Khwab Ke Khilne Ki Kahani is an Indian television series which premiered on 10 August 2015 on Star Plus.
+Mohi – Ek Khwab Ke Khilne Ki Kahani is an Indian television series which premiered from 10 August 2015 on Star Plus.
 The series is the Hindi remake of Star Jalsha's series Ishti Kutum.
 The show stars Vinita Joshi and Karan Sharma.
 The show went off air on 27 February 2016.

 Plot

 The story of the show is about a young tribal girl named Mohi.
 Ayush is forced to marry Mohi during his visit to her remote village.
 After, life takes a sharp turn for Mohi when she comes to the big city.
 Ayush introduces her as the maidservant to the family as his family, unaware of his wedding to Mohi, continue planning his wedding with his girlfriend.